KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/AI-Article.md

 [KeyboardKit Pro][Pro] unlocks ways to route text from the main app to text fields within the keyboard extension.
 It also has a **KeyboardTextField** that handles this automatically.

-Read more in the <doc:Understanding-Text-Routing> article.
+Read more in the <doc:Text-Routing-Article> article.